-According to the International Standards Organization (ISO), business continuity arose out of governments and regulators recognizing the need to mitigate the effects that disruptive evens have on society, and businesses recognizing their interdependence on one another.
+According to the International Standards Organization (ISO), the concept of business continuity arose when governments and regulators recognized the need to mitigate the effects that disruptive events such as a cyberattack have on society, with businesses recognizing their interdependence.

-You BCP should incorporate alternatives that allow you to maintain customer services.
+You BCP should incorporate alternatives that allow you to maintain customer services and continue data protection even if there’s a catastrophic event.
 These alternatives can include emergency office locations, data backup, and emergency information technology administrative rights.

 What is disaster recovery?

-Disaster recovery assumes the interuption of business operations “as usual.”
-Rather than simply finding a way to mitigate the damage caused by the event, the disaster recovery requirement focuses on how you plan to get business back to normal.
+Disaster recovery assumes the interruption of business operations “as usual” by events such as power outages, natural disasters, or just plain human error.
+Rather than simply finding a way to mitigate the damage caused by the event, disaster recovery focuses on getting business back to normal.

-A disaster recovery plan recognizes that an event occured and requires you to create a plan for transitioning from the alternative business processes back to your regular processes.
+A disaster recovery plan (DRP) helps you transition from alternative business processes back to your regular processes.

 What is the key difference between business continuity and disaster recovery?